-Attendance at the pre-trip informational meeting is required (Tuesday, July 8th, 6-7:30PM, Oak Openings Lodge).
+Attendance at the pre-trip informational meeting is required (Tuesday, July 9th, 6-7:30PM, Oak Openings Lodge).
 Families are encouraged to attend as we will have a staff member play games with the kids adjacent to the meeting.
 We will check and fit gear, talk about the trip, and answer any questions.

-FREE; Reservations required.
+Fee: \$42 per guest.
 Adult backpacks, tents, sleeping bags, pads, stove and cook sets are available to borrow.
 Please indicate your interest in the registration system.
 Metroparks staff can assist families with heavy items to be transported via Metroparks vehicle.
 All guests will be encouraged to carry their version of a backpacking pack.
 If families choose to do so, young explorers may carry their personal backpack with a water bottle and item(s) of their adult's preference.
 Program fees include all equipment, camping permits, campfire dinner, and a light breakfast.
 Please pack additional snacks and food items if needed.

-During this overnight program, families have the option to stand up paddleboard at Wiregrass Lake.
-Children must be 8 or older to paddle a stand up paddleboard by themselves.
-Children 4 or older can ride as a passenger but must be accompanied by an adult.
+During this overnight program, families have the option to canoe at Wiregrass Lake.
+Children must be 8 or older to paddle the canoe.
+Children 4 or older can ride as a third passenger in a canoe but must be accompanied by two paddlers ages 8 or older, at least one of which must be an adult.